 Shell noted that “security of supply issues in some European countries are created or exacerbated by the very slow adoption of the European Regulatory framework”.
 Well-functioning market is the “best way to deliver security of supply,”.
 In fact, non-compliance with EU “rules of the game” and neglect of legitimate interest of key market players are not in Poland’s national interest.
 Now is the time for Poland to stop holding “regulatory reins” so tight and let the energy market work to the country’s own benefit.
 All the ingredients are there: infrastructure is in place, there are several sources of gas supply and a lot of neighbouring countries are willing to connect to the Polish gas network.
 Furthermore, two of the world’s largest natural gas producers – the U.S. and Russia – are competing for access to the Polish gas market.

 Share your insights and join the conversation: Where do you see the Polish gas industry in the next 5 years?
 Leave your comment below.

-The Central & Eastern European Gas Conference (CEE Gas) will bring together regional and international industry stakeholders to share ideas, network and do business.
+Mr Bochkarev is part of the Executive Advisory Board for the 2018 CEE Gas Conference - bringing together regional and international industry stakeholders to share ideas, network and do business.
 Find out more about the event in March and register now.

 Sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.